 So the new paradigm looks like this: when myopia is first diagnosed and glasses prescribed, ages 7 to 10, myopia control is started at the same time with bifocal,contacts to slow its progression.
 Once the eyes are done developing, in the late teens and early 20s, most are able to have a vision correction procedure.
 And because we slow down the progression, the treatment they need isn’t as significant.
 Vision correction can provide crisp clear vision until the aging lens needs to be replaced, typically in our 50s or older. after which, people can see far and near and never developed cataracts.

-The individual benefits of vision correction are massive, and can be grouped into three categories: functional, safety, and financial.
+The individual benefits of vision correction for myopia are massive, and can be grouped into three categories: functional, safety, and financial.

 Athletes figured out the functional benefits years ago.
 Many top athletes such as Tiger Woods have had their vision corrected to improve their performance.

 When first responders such as firefighters are in an emergency situation, the last thing they want to worry about is their vision.
 It’s a matter of life and death.

 The same is true for the military.
 The US Armed Forces provide vision correction services for its active duty members, and it’s considered a major tactical advantage on the battlefield.

 The same groups have realized the safety benefits of the new paradigm compared to the old one.
 Consider that the lifetime risk of a contact lens associated infection increases by 10% per year of use.
 I mean, how many of us have slept in our contacts over the years?
 Compare that to the risk of infection from a vision correction procedure which is less than one in 10,000.
 There are risks that need to be considered and discussed, but they have to be compared to the alternatives.
 In the modern era the risk of vision loss from a contact lens associated infection exceeds that of a vision correction procedure.